 - Nearly 11% reacted to something they ate.

 - 4% reacted to food products they were exposed to via breast milk.

-- An additional 2.4% of the infants reacted to both food they consumed directly or were exposed to via breastfeeding.
+- An additional 2.4% of the infants reacted to both food they consumed directly and food they were exposed to via breastfeeding.

 “Breastfeeding for the first few months of life helps the developing immune system, affects the microbiome and could prevent the development of allergies”, says Robbins.

 But it also makes sense to transition to solid food at the right moment.
-“Gradually transitioning to solid food gives infants an opportunity to sample an array of foods, so that the immune system can become familiar with potentially allergy triggering substances”, adds Robbins.
+“Gradually transitioning to solid food gives infants an opportunity to sample an array of foods, so that the immune system can become familiar with potentially allergy triggering substances early on”, adds Robbins.